octue/octue-sdk-python/docs/source/deploying_services.rst

 What deployment enables
 -----------------------
-Deploying an Twined service to Google Cloud Run means it:
+Deploying a Twined service to Google Cloud Run means it:

 * Is deployed as a docker container
 * Is ready to be asked questions by any other Twined service that has the correct permissions (you can control this)